IbrahimBilal2005/CampusPulse/README.md

 - Albert is interested in reading and wants to find clubs that relate to his interest.
 When he joins CampusPulse, he is able to search for all the clubs related to reading, and see their upcoming events.
 [Waleed Story]

 - Sofia is a third-year student passionate about environmental sustainability.
 She wants to stay informed about events related to her field of study.
-Upon logging into CampusPulse, she utilizes the event filtering feature to receive email notifications about specific sustainability-related events happening on campus, ensuring she never misses an opportunity to engage with like-minded individuals.
+Upon logging into CampusPul  se, she utilizes the event filtering feature to receive email notifications about specific sustainability-related events happening on campus, ensuring she never misses an opportunity to engage with like-minded individuals.
 [Tanay story]

 - Offensive language prevention, either block posts with language or censor them